 Prescribers include general practitioners, specialists, and nurses.
 They put the Pharmaceutical Schedule into practice.
 They refer to it on a regular basis to determine which subsidised medicines are available for their patients.

 In the community, pharmacists dispense prescriptions and advise patients on how and when to use the prescribed medicine.
 In the hospital, pharmacists play a vital role in ensuring the funded treatments are available as prescribed.
-As with prescribers, we rely on feedback from pharmacists on the practicality of Schedule changes.
+As with prescribers, we rely on feedback from pharmacists on the practicality of our decisions.

 Health professional groups

 Professional associations for doctors, pharmacists, nurses and other health professionals (such as clinical engineers) provide an important perspective on medicine funding issues and our approach to hospital medical devices management.
 We meet with such groups and seek their input through our consultation processes.
 Working alongside these organisations, we develop activities to manage changes in medicines, improve access to and encourage responsible use of pharmaceuticals.